Although there currently is no cure for the disorder, Pompe disease treatments can help to ease its symptoms.

 Doctors recommend that treatment be started early before significant muscle damage occurs.

 Some U.S. states test for Pompe disease as part of their standard newborn screening.
-Early diagnosis allows treatment to begin soon after birth, and babies treated early are less likely to require a ventilator to help them breathe, improving their chances of survival.
+Early diagnosis allows treatment to begin soon after birth, and babies treated early are less likely to require a ventilator to help them breathe, improving chances of survival.

 Most patients require supportive therapy to address the symptoms of Pompe disease, which include respiratory and cardiac problems, physical disability, and difficulty swallowing.